In This Article

 London’s period properties are part of what makes England’s capital so majestic and recognisable.

 Traces of the many historical English architecture styles can be seen throughout the bustling cityscape.
 Grand Georgian façades, spacious Edwardian structures, and ornamental Baroque interiors are just a few of the treasures London holds.
-Argyll is proud to offer offices within some of these elegant period properties across London’s prime locations.
+We are proud to offer offices within some of these elegant period properties across London’s prime locations.
 We preserve the heritage of the buildings whilst furnishing our workspaces with all the comforts of a modern office.
-Book one of our spaces and discover the style and sophistication of Argyll’s period property offices today.
+Book one of our spaces and discover the style and sophistication of our period property offices today.

 Period property and listed property are often overlapping terms but they do not refer to the same thing.
 The difference between a period property and a listed property is that listed buildings are on Historic England's National Heritage List for England and are protected from structural change without permission.
 Listed buildings are classified into three grades.